Tennessee Waltz: Composition and early recordings

-A considerable amount of time passed before Pee Wee King's Golden West Cowboys were able to record "Tennessee Waltz".
-Their recording was made in a December 2, 1947 session at the RCA Victor Studio in Chicago.
-Its release as Victor (20–2680) was noted the following month.
+Almost a year passed before Pee Wee King's Golden West Cowboys were able to record "Tennessee Waltz".
+Their recording, made on December 2, 1947 at the RCA Victor Studio in Chicago was released as Victor (20–2680) the following month.
 300,000 copies were sold for this release.

 Acuff-Rose Music, the publisher, did not immediately register a copyright to the song when it was presented to the company by King and Stewart and did not obtain the "consummate proof of ownership, and the key to protecting a songwriter's property" until February 1948.

 A version by Cowboy Copas, a former member of the Golden West Cowboys was released by King Records (King 696) two months later in March 1948.
 80,000 copies were sold.

 Both singles became Top Ten C&W hits – the chart was then known as "Best Selling Folk Retail Records" – in the spring and summer of 1948 with respective peaks of No. 3 (Pee Wee King's Golden West Cowboys) and No. 6 (Cowboy Copas).